alidaf/raspberryPi/README.md

 A simple command line program to test adjusting ALSA mixer controls.
 Use piListMixers to find out which mixer controls are available.

-###GPIOsysfs:

-Intended to provide a library of basic GPIO functionality.
-Still in early development and not currently useful.
-It will draw in some of the other utilities into a Raspberry Pi GPIO library.
+###testTab:

+A test of an alternative rotary encoder routine using a state machine and simple polling.
+Consumes CPU!

+###testTabInt:

+A test of an alternative rotary encoder routine using a state machine and interrupts.

 ###thx1138:

-A collection of ALSA experimentation to learn more and help me develop a spectrum analyser and digital VU metering.
+ALSA experimentation to test analysing streams and help me develop a spectrum analyser and digital VU metering.
 Not currently useful.

 ---
 #### Instructions for installing the package manually in Tiny Core Linux and it's derivatives.